Chevrolet Corvette (C4): Overview

-From the 1984 model year (available January 1984) through the 1988 model year, the Corvette was available with a Doug Nash "4+3" transmission - a 4-speed manual coupled to an automatic overdrive on the top three gears.
-This unusual transmission was a synergy that allowed the Corvette to keep a stout 4 speed, but add an overdrive.
+From the 1984 model year (available January 1984) through the 1988 model year, the Corvette was available with a Doug Nash "4+3" transmission – a 4-speed manual coupled to an automatic overdrive on the top three gears.
+While controversial, this unusual transmission offered a synergy that allowed the Corvette to keep a stout 4 speed, but add an overdrive.
 As technology progressed, it was replaced by a modern ZF 6-speed manual transmission.
 However, the C4's performance was hampered by its L98 250 hp engine until 1992, when the second-generation Chevy small block, the 300 hp LT1, was introduced, markedly improving the C4's performance.
 1996 was a high point of small block engines development and the 330 hp LT4 was introduced in all six-speed manual transmission equipped cars.
 The LT4 produced maximum power output at 5,800 rpm and 340 lbft of torque at 4,500 rpm.
 While the LT4 was available in any Corvette, it was highlighted in the 1996 Grand Sport package.

 The 1986 Corvette saw the return of the convertible and was named as the Pace Car for the Indianapolis 500.
 1986 also saw the introduction of the Pass Key I passive anti-theft system, wherein each key contained a special pellet that could be detected and identified by the car's computer system by detecting electrical resistance.
 Being early in the rollout of this new technology, there were only 15 different resistance values available.
 Once thieves discovered this weakness, it markedly reduced the value of this early system.

 Only a total of 43 prototype and pre-production Corvettes were manufactured with a 1983 Vehicle Identification Number (VIN).
 None were made available to the public as official production vehicles.
 All were destroyed except one, VIN 1G1AY0783D5100023 (white with a medium blue interior), fitted with a 350 cuin L83 205 hp V8 engine and a 4-speed automatic transmission.
 It was displayed above the factory entrance for years until it was restored and is now displayed in the National Corvette Museum in Bowling Green, Kentucky.
 The 1983 model delay was due to problems with parts supplier quality issues and production line changeover issues.
 GM decided to cancel the 1983 model year production and started the 1984 model year Corvettes early.
 Regular 1984 model year production began on January 3, 1983, and delivery to customers began in March 1983.
 The 1984 models were produced for 17 months.